fhanifah/NRS528_Farrah/Assignments/Coding_Challenges/Final_Challenge/README.md

       - Output raster: rename and change the path of the output raster with the same path of this toobox and all input files, for example D:/Temp_ras.tif (would be deleted at the end of this process, process no.4)
       - Output Temperature: rename and change the path of the final result of this tool with the same path of this toobox and all input files, for example D:/Temp_mask.tif (raster)
    - Tool 2: Current
-      - Input csv: input csv file, in this example RAMA.csv
+      - Input csv: input csv file, in this example RAMA.csv or filled with for example D:/RAMA.csv
       - Output u shapefile: rename and change the path of the output shapefile with the same path of this toobox and all input files, for example D:/u.shp (would be deleted at the end of this process, process no.4)
       - Output v shapefile: rename and change the path of the output shapefile with the same path of this toobox and all input files, for example D:/v.shp (would be deleted at the end of this process, process no.4)
       - Output u raster: rename and change the path of the output raster with the same path of this toobox and all input files, for example D:/u_ras.tif (would be deleted at the end of this process, process no.4)